andrevidela/Research-report/Week2.md

 ## 10

 - [ ] test the benchmarks by Nicola
+  - I guess I'll do that tomorrow in the plane
 - [x] read about fibrations (https://bartoszmilewski.com/2019/10/09/fibrations-cleavages-and-lenses/)
   - I should try to implement that with Idris-ct later
 - [x] watch this Microsoft research talk about lean (https://www.youtube.com/watch?v=Dp-mQ3HxgDE)
   - No mention of Agda or cubical type theory, might be interesting to compare lean with cubical agda, specialy in terms of quotients
-- [ ] finish implementing Fibonacci etc
+- [x] finish implementing Fibonacci etc
+  - interestingly `(n : Nat) -> Vect n Nat` does not allocate a vector of size `n` immediately
+  - only in idris2, still have to implement idris2
+  - should create github repo as well